brianbrbr/Personalized-Nutrition-and-Health-Advisor/README.md

 # Personalized Nutrition and Health Advisor

+**Project Name:** Personalized Nutrition and Health Advisor

+**Project Category:** Agents with models larger than 8 billion parameters

+**Description:**
+Our project, the Personalized Nutrition and Health Advisor, leverages the power of NVIDIA's LLM and LangChain technologies to deliver tailored nutrition and health recommendations.
+By analyzing user-specific health data collected from various sources such as edge devices, wearables, and smartphones, the advisor provides personalized guidance aimed at helping users achieve their health goals.

-## Project Overview
+## Motivation

-The Personalized Nutrition and Health Advisor is a generative AI-powered application designed to provide personalized nutrition and health recommendations based on user health data and dietary habits.
-This project leverages NVIDIA's LLM stack and LangChain technologies to create an efficient and practical health advisory agent.
+With the growing awareness of the importance of personalized health and nutrition, there is a pressing need for advanced solutions that can cater to individual needs.
+Our project addresses this need by utilizing state-of-the-art AI technologies to create a comprehensive and effective personalized health advisor.

 ## Features

+1. **Data Collection and Simulation:**
-- **User-specific Recommendations**: Tailors nutrition and health advice based on individual user profiles, including age, gender, personality, dietary preferences, and daily routines.
+   - Generates simulated health and nutrition data for users based on age, gender, personality, dietary preferences, and routine activities.
-- **Data Generation**: Generates synthetic data for food intake and health metrics over 30 days for different user profiles.
-- **Integration with NVIDIA's LLM and LangChain**: Utilizes NVIDIA's Llama3 and LangChain frameworks to process and analyze data, generating insightful recommendations.
+   - Data sources include edge devices, wearables, and smartphones.

+2. **Data Preprocessing:**
+   - Cleans and preprocesses the data to ensure accuracy and reliability.
+   - Merges nutrition and health data for comprehensive analysis.

+3. **Personalized Interaction:**
+   - Utilizes a BERT-based tokenizer for processing user inputs.
-- **Interactive GUI**: Provides a user-friendly interface for users to interact with the health advisor and receive real-time recommendations.
+   - Engages with users to understand their health goals and provide personalized recommendations.

+4. **AI-Driven Recommendations:**
+   - Employs NVIDIA's LLMs to generate tailored health and nutrition advice based on recent health data.
+   - Integrates LangChain framework for seamless data processing and interaction.

+5. **User Interface:**
+   - Interactive Streamlit-based UI for easy access and user engagement.
+   - Provides detailed and actionable health recommendations.

+## Technology Stack

+- **NVIDIA LLM:** Utilizes models such as Llama3-70b-instruct for generating personalized recommendations.
+- **LangChain:** Framework for data processing and AI interaction.
+- **Streamlit:** Front-end framework for user interaction.
+- **BERT Tokenizer:** For processing user inputs.
+- **OpenAI:** API integration for advanced AI capabilities.
+- **Pandas:** Data manipulation and preprocessing.

 ## Requirements